keyserfaty/workshop-js/README.md

 ### How to start this project?
 Install:

-`npm i -g gulp && npm i -g pushstate-server`
+`yarn global gulp && yarn global pushstate-server`

 `yarn install`